g42cloud-terraform/terraform-provider-g42cloud/docs/resources/rds_instance.md

 * `volume` - (Required, List) Specifies the volume information.
 Structure is documented below.

+* `dss_pool_id` - (Optional, String, ForceNew) Specifies the exclusive storage ID for Dec users.
+  It is different for each az configuration.
+When creating an instance for Dec users, it is needed to be specified for all nodes of the instance and separated by commas if database instance type is not standalone or read-only.

 * `fixed_ip` - (Optional, String, ForceNew) Specifies an intranet floating IP address of RDS DB instance.
 Changing this parameter will create a new resource.